gabrielegenovese/acmesky/docs/choreographies.md

 ### Receiving and notify last-minute offers

-This choreography is connected because the receiver in `recvOffer` is equal to the sender in `notifyPG`, the receiver in `notifyPG` is equal to the sender in `notifyUsr`, the receiver in `notifyUsr` is equal to the sender in `acceptOffer` and the receiver in `acceptOffer` is equal to the sender in `notifyFlightCompany`.
+This choreography is connected because the receiver in `recvOffer` is equal to the sender in `notifyPG`, the receiver in `notifyPG` is equal to the sender in `notifyUsr`, the receiver in `notifyUsr` is equal to the sender in `confirmRecv` and the receiver in `confirmRecv` is equal to the sender in `recvOffer`.
 This choreography is connected for the **sender** pattern.

 ### Buying a ticket